Last Updated on April 16, 2026 by Kieran Beckles

 The Farmer’s Dog was substantially cheaper than A Pup Above, too.
 We paid significantly less for their fresh dog food, which also came pre-portioned with a feeding guide on each meal pouch.

 My dogs did love A Pup Above’s Whole Food Cubies.
-We were impressed that A Pup Above offer a fresh food option and a dry food option to cater to pets who prefer one format over the other or like to combine both.
+We were impressed that A Pup Above offers a fresh food option and a dry food option to cater to pets who prefer one format over the other or like to combine both.

 Ultimately, we’d recommend starting with The Farmer’s Dog ahead of A Pup Above if you’ve got a picky eater.
-But we don’t think you’ll go wrong with either brand should you decide to opt for A Pup Above.
+But we don’t think you’ll go wrong with either brand, should you decide to opt for A Pup Above.

 Who Is The Farmer’s Dog?